-With 917 companies active in biotechnology, pharma or the medical devices business, life sciences are an important and constantly growing part of the Austrian economy.
-Eleven percent more businesses were located in Austria in 2017 compared to 2014.
-Together, these companies were responsible for a turnover exceeding 22.4 billion euros in 2017 – about 6.1 percent of the gross domestic product.
-From 2014, revenues increased quite substantially by 17.2%.
+With 982 companies active in biotechnology, pharma or the medical devices business, life sciences are an important and constantly growing part of the Austrian economy.
+In 2020, seven percent more businesses were located in Austria compared to 2017.
+These companies were responsible for a turnover of 25.1 billion euros.
+From 2017, revenues increased substantially by 12.1%.
 The life science companies also employ a large chunk of the Austrian workforce.
-In 2017, more than 55,000 people earned a living working for an Austrian life science company, which means an increase of 7.4% compared to 2014.
+In 2020, more than 60,000 people earned a living working for an Austrian life science company, which means an increase of 8.9% compared to 2017.
+Find out the whole picture about the Austrian Life Science scene in this short animation.

 In recent years, the strength of the growing life science sector has been reflected in the increasing interest shown by international business in doing deals with companies in Austria.
 And it is not just the proliferation of corporate deals that shows Austria in a good light, the country is also proving to be an attractive location for operations and significant inward investment for a number of multinational companies.